-A number of features have to be considered when designing an effective PowerPoint presentation.
+Some features have to be considered when designing an effective PowerPoint presentation.
 Given below are some do’s and don’ts to be adhered to while creating a presentation so that you can create slides that will be comprehensible to your audience.

 1. Do prepare the presentation well in advance by outlining the objectives and the key messages that you want to cover on paper before you start creating it in Powerpoint.
 Never just wing your presentation as it will show.

 2. Don’t assume that your audience has the same level of knowledge as you do.
-This is very important and the speaker should be able to provide sufficient detail in speaker notes for the lowest level of knowledge.
+This is very important, and the speaker should be able to provide sufficient detail in speaker notes for the lowest level of knowledge.

 3. Do send the draft presentation to interested parties for feedback where appropriate before you make the original.
 Your peers may be able to pick up on errors or add additional information to your presentation.

 4. Don’t create your presentation based on what you want to say; it should rather be based on what you think your audience wants to know.

 5. Do limit the number of slides.
 It should ideally be one slide per minute.
 Make sure the slide is not crowded, the font size is legible, keywords, phrases and pictures are used.
 Remember a picture speaks a thousand words.

 6. Don’t talk too fast or use any acronyms without spelling them and explaining what they mean.
 Neither should you read from text bullets or use complete sentences in your slides.
 Your slides shall only support your story.

 7. Do have a Q&A session after your talk for 2-3 minutes and a quick wrap up session illustrating your message after the Q&A session.
 The last slide can be a key question which would encourage further discussions.
 Also, include your contact details on the last slide.

 8. Don’t end by giving a simple summary of your talk.
 Instead, show that you want the audience to benefit from your talk.